 Secretarial Audit

 During the year under review, M/s.
-Vinod Kothari & Co., Company Secretaries (Firm Registration No. P1996WB042300) were appointed as Secretarial Auditors to conduct the Secretarial Audit of your Company for the financial year ended 31st March 2022.
-The unqualified Secretarial Audit report is annexed to this Annual Report as Annexure E.
+Vinod Kothari & Co., Company Secretaries (Firm Registration No. P1996WB042300) were appointed as the Secretarial Auditors to conduct the Secretarial Audit of your Company for the financial year ended March 31, 2024.
+The unqualified Secretarial Audit report is annexed to this Annual Report as Annexure - C.

 Cost Audit

-In compliance with the provisions of Section 148 of the Act read with Companies (Cost Records and Audit) Rules, 2014, M/s.
-Vaibhav P Joshi & Associates, Cost Accountant, (Firm Registration No. 101329) was appointed as Cost Auditor to conduct the Audit of Cost Records of the Company for financial year 2021-22.
-Requisite proposal for ratification of remuneration payable to the Cost Auditor for FY 2021-22 by the Members as required under the Rule 14 of Companies (Audit and Auditors) Rules, 2014, forms part of the Notice of ensuing AGM.
+In compliance with the provisions of Section 148 of the Act read with the Companies (Cost Records and Audit) Rules, 2014, M/s.
+Vaibhav P Joshi & Associates, Cost Accountant, (Firm Registration No. 101329) was appointed as Cost Auditor to conduct the Audit of Cost Records of the Company for the FY-24 and FY-25.
+Requisite proposal for ratification of remuneration payable to the Cost Auditor for these financial years by the Members as required under Rule 14 of the Companies (Audit and Auditors) Rules, 2014, forms part of the Notice of ensuing AGM.

 The Company has maintained cost accounts and records in accordance with the provisions of Section 148(1) of the Act read with the Companies (Cost Records and Audit) Rules, 2014.

-Requisite disclosures in terms of the provisions of Section 197 of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 along with statement showing names and other particulars of employees drawing remuneration in excess of the limits prescribed under the said rules is annexed to this report as Annexure D.
+Requisite disclosure in terms of the provisions of Section 197 of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of remuneration of Directors, Key Managerial Personnel and Employees of the Company is annexed to this report as Annexure - D.

 Conservation of Energy: Your Company, being a service provider, requires minimal energy consumption and every endeavour is made to ensure optimal use of energy, avoid wastages and conserve energy as far as possible.

-Foreign Exchange Earnings & Outgo: During the financial year 2021-22, the Company had Foreign Exchange earnings of T 4,497 million and outgo of T 1,423 million.
+Foreign Exchange Earnings & Outgo: During the financial year 2023-24, the Company had Foreign Exchange earnings of C 6,346 million and outgo of C 1,871 million.

 v.
 Internal Financial Controls and their adequacy: Your Company has adequate internal financial controls and processes for orderly and efficient conduct of the business including safeguarding of assets, prevention and detection of frauds and errors, ensuring accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
 The Audit Committee evaluates the internal financial control system periodically and at the end of each financial year and provides guidance for strengthening of such controls wherever necessary.
 During the year under review, no fraud has been reported by the Auditors to the Audit Committee or the Board.